 Can I choose my internship?

 No, you cannot choose your internship.
 As part of our commitment to providing a holistic program, Ada will assign you an internship upon successful completion of our classroom programming.
 Our aim is not only to reduce any stress you could feel in trying to secure your own corporate/tech internship but also to ensure the continuity of this integral professional stepping-stone for our Adies.
-Here are some examples of companies that partner with us to provide internships.

 Will Ada provide me with a job after completing the program?